 Nextcloud is free open-source software you can use to share and manage your personal files with others.
-It's a free alternative to file sharing services similar to Dropbox, Google Drive, or iCloud.
+It's a free alternative to file-sharing services similar to Dropbox, Google Drive, or iCloud.
 Nextcloud can be installed on Windows, Mac, and Linux machines.
 From Nextcloud's About page.

-Our technology combines the convenience and ease of use of consumer-grade solutions like Dropbox and Google Drive with the security, privacy, and control business needs.
+Our technology combines the convenience and ease of use of consumer-grade solutions like Dropbox and Google Drive with the security, privacy, and control of business needs.

 This article walks you through installing ownCloud using SSH.
 Please review the following articles before beginning as you'll need access to a terminal and basic knowledge of how to run Shell commands:

 Difference between Nextcloud and ownCloud

 ownCloud was the original software Nextcloud is based on.
 The creator of ownCloud then spun off a new version called Nextcloud as a more user-focused version of this service. ownCloud remains its own separate service.

 What types of servers can Nextcloud be installed on?

 Nextcloud can be installed on Shared, VPS, and Dedicated Servers.